 Overlapping symptoms can include:

-Seek medical attention if you or a loved one experience symptoms like:
+Seek medical attention if you or a loved one experiences symptoms like:

 Learn more about RSV symptoms and treatment based on age.